Sorel Winter Carnival Review

 Comfort and fit for the Winter Carnival is good, though it didn't exceed our expectations or stand out from some of the other products in this review.
 It's a comfortable work boot that can maintain the warmth while moving back and forth from indoors to outdoors.
 The felt liner is easy to slip into, and the flexible nature of the exterior makes it comfortable for long periods.

 The fit is not perfect on this boot, but it works.
-It's a bit too spacious for narrow feet, though thicker socks help fill out the extra room in the heel and underfoot.
+It's a bit too spacious for narrow feet, though thicker socks like a cushioned ski sock can help fill out the extra room in the heel and underfoot.
 Luckily, the laces cinch down tight enough to keep you securely strapped in.
 However, the versatility of the boot is limited by the flexibility of the upper.
 The shaft is strong enough, but it is not supported by another stiff material to add structure.
 Paired with limited traction on the outsole, there is a higher probability of slipping and twisting an ankle on slippery slopes, rendering this a better choice for more urban locales.

 Traction